bitnami/containers/bitnami/elasticsearch/README.md

 * `ELASTICSEARCH_CLUSTER_HOSTS`: List of elasticsearch hosts to set the cluster.
 Available separators are ' ', ',' and ';'.
 No defaults.
 * `ELASTICSEARCH_CLIENT_NODE`: Elasticsearch node to behave as a 'smart router' for Kibana app.
 Default: **false**
 * `ELASTICSEARCH_NODE_NAME`: Elasticsearch node name.
 No defaults.
-* `ELASTICSEARCH_MINIMUM_MASTER_NODES`: Minimum Elasticsearch master nodes for quorum.
+* `ELASTICSEARCH_MINIMUM_MASTER_NODES`: Minimum Elasticsearch master nodes for a quorum.
 No defaults.

 For larger cluster, you can setup 'dedicated nodes' using the following environment variables:

 * `ELASTICSEARCH_IS_DEDICATED_NODE`: Elasticsearch node to behave as a 'dedicated node'.
 Default: **no**
 * `ELASTICSEARCH_NODE_TYPE`: Elasticsearch node type when behaving as a 'dedicated node'.
 Valid values: *master*, *data*, *coordinating* or *ingest*.
 * `ELASTICSEARCH_CLUSTER_MASTER_HOSTS`: List of elasticsearch master-eligible hosts.
 Available separators are ' ', ',' and ';'.
-If no values are provided, it will have the same value than `ELASTICSEARCH_CLUSTER_HOSTS`.
+If no values are provided, it will have the same value as `ELASTICSEARCH_CLUSTER_HOSTS`.
 * `ELASTICSEARCH_TOTAL_NODES`: Number of master + data nodes, it's used to calculate `gateway.expected_nodes` and `gateway.recover_after_nodes` parameters.
 If not set, those parameters are calculated using `ELASTICSEARCH_CLUSTER_HOSTS`.
 No defaults.

 Find more information about 'dedicated nodes' in the [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-node.html).